-Manufactured during the 1950s and early 1960s by Storebro Brucks in Sweden, the Örnmaskiner 185-GK 7.25" (185 mm) centre height by 30", 40" or 60" (760 mm, 1000 mm, 1525 mm) between-centres lathe was a popular model both for toolroom and general workshop use.
-Typical of this long-established maker of fine quality tools (and reflecting design elements common to both its era and country of origin), it was of absolutely conventional design but beautifully-made; marketin in the United Kingdom was by Startrite, a company well known for its own-make and factored bandsaws and drilling machines - but not precision centre lathes.
+Manufactured during the 1950s and early 1960s by Storebro Bruk in Sweden, the Örnmaskiner 185-GK 7.25" (185 mm) centre height by 30", 40" or 60" (760 mm, 1000 mm, 1525 mm) between-centres lathe was a popular model both for toolroom and general workshop use.
+Typical of this long-established maker of fine quality tools (and reflecting design elements common to both its era and country of origin) it was of absolutely conventional design but beautifully-made; marketing in the United Kingdom was by Startrite, a company well known for its own-make and factored bandsaws and drilling machines - but not precision centre lathes.

 Braced by thin diagonal ribs, the deep V-and-flat ways bed was hand scraped and hardened as standard; a detachable gap section was optional and, when removed, allowed a piece of material 19.75" in diameter and just over 8 inches thick to be turned on the faceplate.
 The lathe was carried on a heavily-built, fabricated steel stand with a deep (non-removable) chip tray with one cupboard for tool storage and another to house the standard-fit coolant pump and tank.